G.I. Aspirin Part 1

 Working in the hospital, it was pretty easy to get medical appointments for whatever, whenever you wanted them.
 I was first prescribed Percocet for migraine pain early in my career.
 It was given out a lot back then.
 At one point, I remember hearing it referred to as “G.I.
 Aspirin.”
 It took years for my addiction to develop.
 Like most of my friends and co-workers, we just enjoyed the occasional refill when we got it.

 But I worked shoulder-to-shoulder with a lot of doctors.
 I eventually learned that I could prescribe myself whatever I wanted via the hospital computer system if they didn’t log out before they left their desks.
 That’s when the real problem started.
 And over the course of the next year, I developed a very serious addiction to opiates.
-By the time I was finally caught, I was prescribing myself so much Percocet that they were quite convinced I was selling it.
-When I was placed in a solitary confinement jail cell for a few days, I went through severe withdrawals before being released to await the investigation and subsequent trial.
+Then I was finally caught, arrested, and placed in a solitary confinement jail cell for a few days, where I proceeded to go through severe withdrawals.